 Updates on Return to Commute

-Attend the Reasonable Accommodation or Flexible Work Arrangement info meeting on Friday, 10/15.
+Reasonable Accommodation or Flexible Work Arrangement information

 VSEA has compiled some resources to provide you with information and process for submitting a Reasonable Accommodation or Flexible Work Arrangement Request.
 At the end, there is a link to a form to notify your union if you did submit one of these requests, which can help us make sure that members have the resources that they need.